Reusing content (with variables) in MDX

 It’s possible to use tags like <></>

-, but we’re using components in the MDXProvider
+, but we’re using components in the MDXProvider to render our docs with Orbit components.

 Using blank tags makes those components not render properly.